alidanapour/chip8_emulator/Product_Document.md

 ![WBS example](product_document_imgs/WBS_R3.PNG)

-The majority of the tasks have been completed by Release 3, the only major component left are the chip8 tool (`Sprite Editor`).
-After Release 3, we mainly focus on polishing components that has been completed such as improving the user interface, further testing to ensure no major bugs still exist.
+The majority of the tasks have been completed by Release 3, the only major component left is the chip8 tool (`Sprite Editor`).
+After Release 3, we mainly focus on polishing components that has been completed (e.g., improving the user interface, further testing to ensure no major bugs still exist) and finish implementing + tesing the tool.
 We will continue updating this Work Breakdown for upcoming releases.

 ## Project schedule